The Founder’s Journey:

 That one innovation changed everything.
 Suddenly, I wasn’t just thinking about crafting individual products.

-I had unlocked an entirely new way of making, and with it, Marbleized Wood was born.
+I had unlocked an entirely new way of making, and with it, Aetherwood was born.

 Phase 2: Rediscovering Old Ambitions